 "Your will be done on earth as it is in heaven."
 What does the Lord Jesus mean as He gives this petition?
-Is it that the will of God, which is all prevailing in heaven, shall ultimately prevail here upon this earth?
+Is it that the will of God, which is all prevailing in heaven, shall ultimately prevail here on this earth?
 Yes, His glory will shine forth on this earth!
 It is God's intention that His will shall someday prevail here where rebellion has broken out and man lives in sin and unbelief.
 May I give you just one verse out of many found in the Old Testament:

-And in the days of these kings the God of heaven will set up a kingdom which shall never be destroyed; and the kingdom shall not be left to other people; it shall break in pieces and consume all these kingdoms, and it shall stand forever.
-(Daniel 2:44)
+And in the days of these kings the God of heaven will set up a kingdom which shall never be destroyed; and the kingdom shall not be left to other people; it shall break in pieces and consume all these kingdoms, and it shall stand forever. -Daniel 2:44 happiness, but it guarantees the right to pursue it in liberty.
+Now happiness, while an abstract term, is spiritual and is to be sought by us while we are in a physical world of mountains, rivers, seacoasts, deserts, plains, and valleys.
+With this in mind, let us go back to the thought of the kingdom.